Mahmoudz/awesome-topics/README.md

 <details><summary><strong>Installer</strong></summary><p>

 > An Installer is a software application or package used to install or set up another software program on a computer.
 It often includes options for customization, configuration, and dependencies to ensure the correct installation of the desired software.

 </p></details>

+<details><summary><strong>Hardware Abstraction Layer (HAL)</strong></summary><p>

+> Hardware Abstraction Layer (HAL) is a software layer that provides a consistent interface between hardware components and the operating system.
+It abstracts hardware-specific details, allowing applications and the OS to interact with hardware in a standardized manner.

+</p></details>

+<details><summary><strong>Interrupt Handling</strong></summary><p>

+> Interrupt Handling is a mechanism in desktop operating systems that allows the CPU to respond to hardware or software events known as interrupts.
+When an interrupt occurs, the CPU temporarily suspends its current tasks to handle the interrupt request.

+</p></details>

+<details><summary><strong>Drivers</strong></summary><p>

+> Drivers are software components that enable communication between an operating system and hardware devices, such as printers, graphics cards, or network adapters.
+They act as intermediaries, translating high-level OS commands into instructions that hardware can understand.

+</p></details>

+<details><summary><strong>System Calls</strong></summary><p>

+> System Calls are functions provided by the operating system that allow applications to request services or perform privileged operations, such as file I/O, process management, and network communication.
+They serve as an interface between user-level applications and the kernel.

+</p></details>

+<details><summary><strong>Kernel-Level Programming</strong></summary><p>

+> Kernel-Level Programming involves writing code that runs in the kernel of an operating system.
+It is typically reserved for low-level tasks, such as device drivers, system services, and security-related functions, requiring a deep understanding of the OS internals.

+</p></details>

+<details><summary><strong>Shared Memory IPC (Inter-Process Communication)</strong></summary><p>

+> Shared Memory IPC (Inter-Process Communication) is a method for processes or applications running on the same computer to exchange data by mapping a portion of their memory to a shared location.
+It allows for efficient and high-speed communication between processes.

+</p></details>